College ValuesNews & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesPolicies

 This is a 2 hours 30 minutes written exam.

-You will analyse an unseen extract of American Literature, written between 1880 and 1940, and then compare the two set novels, focusing on the significance and influence of various contextual factors including the American Dream, the New Woman and white supremacy.
+You will analyse an unseen extract of Dystopian literature, and then compare the two set novels, focusing on the significance and influence of various contextual factors including technology and industrialisation, eugenicsand feminism.

 Literature post-1900 (Students choose 3 texts from a choice of 50, provided by us.)

 You will write a 1000 word essay analysing a poem of your choice from a given collection, or write a poem of your own in the style of that poet, plus an analytical commentary.
 You will also write a 2000 word essay comparing a novel and play of your choice from a given list, with a connecting theme or concern.

 As this is a course for people who love reading and want to read much more widely, you can begin on this path by reading as much good quality literature as you can.
 Aim to familiarise yourself with a range of writing from all three genres: prose (novels, short stories, memoirs etc.), poetry and drama, from a variety of historical periods.

 Reading other works by the authors of the set texts (or other authors like them) is very useful, so why not read some other dystopian fiction, or some work by modern poets?
 Or you could dip into the exciting world of Shakespeare.